 Mapping of appropriate data retention schedules to all archive objects is very important.
 A detailed exercise needs to be carried out with the data/records retention team, especially the regulations around retaining similar data which is different for each geographical area and for each industry.
 Hence early identification of the records retention champion does smooth the process of decommissioning.

 Clients and Consultants do not prioritise the process identification to permanently destroy data safely at the expiry of associated retention schedules for obvious reasons.
 However please note that it is as equally important to destroy data safely as it is to retaining the data until the end of its retention schedule.
 Organisations should not encourage keeping data beyond the expiry of its lifecycle.
 The process should be identified and exercised properly for safe data destruction.

 Exercise on most suitable data retrieval methods

 This is one of the most important aspects despite adding at the end of this article.
 Obviously, the data is archived for the sole purpose of retrieving it comfortably at a quicker pace when required.
 Many data retrieval methods available including Proceeds reporting framework, SAP BW, SAP Queries, Local/Accelerated Reporting and SAP reporting cockpit.
 The data retrieval from the retention warehouse should be carefully planned and exercised while preparing for the decommissioning strategy of legacy systems especially for mapping the archiving objects & CDEs (both standard & custom).

-Proceeds’ Accelerate Decommissioning Tool can be quickly deployed and used for decommissioning of both SAP & Non-SAP systems.
-On top of that we have a framework of 1000+ pre-built reports available to retrieve the data from the archive content server.
+Proceeds’ Cella Decommissioning Tool can be quickly deployed and used for decommissioning of both SAP & Non-SAP systems.
+On top of that we have a framework of pre-built reports available to retrieve the data from the archive content server.

-Should you have a requirement to decommission legacy systems, feel free to contact and work with Proceed to understand how we set up decommissioning factories for many clients across Europe & America.
+Should you have a requirement to decommission legacy systems, feel free to contact and work with Proceed to understand how we set up decommissioning factories for many clients across the globe.